 This pedal featured stereo inputs and outputs along with a MIDI in and MIDI thru for compatibility with MIDI.

 It also has USB connectivity to import and export loops between the pedal and a computer.

-The decay knob control the amount of volume reduction that occurs each time an overdub is repeated, allowing overdubs to remain in the loop permanently (dialed all the way up) or gradually disappear from the loops.
+The decay knob controls the amount of volume reduction that occurs each time an overdub is repeated, allowing overdubs to remain in the loop permanently (dialled all the way up) or gradually disappear from the loops.